Term structure of discount rate: evidence from UK repeat-sales housing

-We estimate the term structure of discount rates in UK housing markets through the implication of relative price discounts between short leaseholds and very long-term leaseholds.
-The price discount reflects the cash flows starting at the short leaseholds expiration and is informative about the discount rates.
-For our empirical analysis, we use repeat-sales regression on properties transacted more than once as an alternative method of hedonic regression to deal with the omitted variable and selection bias issues.
-We find that the term structure of discount rates has a downward sloping shape over long horizons and households living in poor and rich areas of London and Non-London areas apply very low but different discount rates.
+We infer the term structure of discount rates through the implication of relative price discounts between short leaseholds and very long-term leaseholds in UK repeat-sales housing markets.
+The price discount reflects the cash flows starting at the short leasehold expiration and is informative about the implied discount rates that households use in their payment valuation.
+For our empirical analysis, we use repeat-sales regression on properties transacted more than once to deal with the omitted variable and selection bias issues that the hedonic model might have.
+We find that the term structure of discount rates has a downward-sloping shape over a long horizon with a low implied gross discount rate of 1.3% at 100 years.
+In addition, we find households living in poor and rich areas or London and Non-London areas apply low but different discount rates, suggesting the consideration of the regional difference in policy design and investment.

 Keywords: Declining Discount Rates, Hedonic Model, Repeat Sales Model, Housing, Asset Pricing.